 “The SEP forecast did not anticipate the Great Recession that started in December 2007…”

-That’s right, they completely missed the downturn and were overly optimistic about the recovery.
-Yellen reinforced this herself in a 2010 comment when she acknowledged that this:
+Yellen then reinforced this herself in a 2010 comment when she acknowledged that…

 “[We] didn’t see any of that coming until it happened.”

 The evidence suggests that market and economic forecasts aren’t worth much, but this doesn’t mean you shouldn’t look at data.
 Data can absolutely help you develop a long-term plan you feel comfortable enough to stick with and not change based on short-term predictions.

 It might sound overly simplistic or passive, but as we detailed again this year in a piece for Trusts & Estates magazine titled, An Important Lesson, keeping it simple has consistently outperformed even top university endowments over multiple rolling long-term time periods.

-The next time you hear an emotional investment forecast, stay anchored on what Janet Yellen privately cautioned Preston with a smile, after she shared with him her market view.
+The next time you hear an emotional investment forecast, stay anchored on what Janet Yellen privately cautioned me – with a smile – after she shared her current market view.

-“Just remember, my projections are based on estimates (yes, estimates based on estimates) and my assessments contain a considerable amount of uncertainty.”
+“Just remember, my projections are based on estimates – yes, estimates based on estimates – and assessments contain a considerable amount of uncertainty.”